philjng/find-my-team/README.md

 - refactored application to be deployed and deployed to heroku
 - set up application to work on development and production environments
 - refactorized to standardize all API calls on frontend
-- set up application to work on development and production environments

 # Prototypes